 Hal Seeger was an American animation director.
-He was the founder and head of the animation studio Hal Seeger Productions, best known for the TV cartoon series 'Milton the Monster' (1965-1966), 'Fearless Fly' (1965) and 'Batfink' (1966-1967).
-During the 1940s and 1950s he was also active as a comic writer and artist, mostly for the 'Betty Boop' comic strip and 'Leave It To Binky'.
+He was the founder and head of the animation studio Hal Seeger Productions, best-known for the TV cartoon series 'Milton the Monster' (1965-1966), 'Fearless Fly' (1965) and 'Batfink' (1966-1967).
+During the 1940s and 1950s, he was also active as a comic writer and artist, mostly for the 'Betty Boop' newspaper comic and DC Comics' children's comic book series 'Leave It To Binky' (1948-1954).

 Early life and comics career